GothenburgBitFactory/taskchampion/README.md

 It includes an implementation with Rust and C APIs, allowing any application to maintain and manipulate its own replica.
 It also includes a specification for tasks and how they are synchronized, inviting alternative implementations of replicas or task servers.

-See the [documentation](https://gothenburgbitfactory.github.io/taskwarrior/taskchampion/) for more!
+See the [documentation](https://gothenburgbitfactory.github.io/taskchampion/) for more!

-NOTE: Taskwarrior is currently in the midst of a change to use TaskChampion as its storage.
-Until that is complete, the information here may be out-of-date.

 ## Structure